HESI A2 Test Review

 The HESI is different from many standardized admissions exams in its format.
 With most college admission exams, such as the SAT or ACT, every person takes the same basic test.
 There are different versions, to prevent cheating and for research purposes, but with most standardized exams each test taker will see the same kinds of questions, and will have the same time constraints.

 With the HESI, though, colleges and universities have a lot more flexibility.
-There are eight main components that make up the full exam, and schools can choose which ones they want their applicants to take.
+There are seven main components that make up the full exam, and schools can choose which ones they want their applicants to take.
 Depending on your program, you may only need to take the Mathematics, Reading Comprehension, Vocabulary, and Grammar subtests.
-Some schools may ask you to take the Biology and Anatomy & Physiology subtests as well, but the Chemistry and Physics subtests are rarely ever required.
+Some schools may ask you to take the Biology and Anatomy & Physiology subtests as well, but the Chemistry subtest is rarely ever required.

 The schools can also set their own time limits for each part of the test, although many nursing schools use the time limits recommended by Elsevier, the company that develops the HESI.